MalloZup/malloblog/content/posts/heartofclojure.md

 We spoke about lot of things and we listened each others with a genuine interest. ( this isn't always granted, (especially in our tech world))

 I will not mention all the names of people I have met and discussed with, because either I will forget some of them and also putting some well known names or stating their X company, create from my perspective a phenomenon like [society of spectacle](https://en.wikipedia.org/wiki/The_Society_of_the_Spectacle) in IT, which i'm not a fun.
 Allthough, I have expressed my enthusiasm to people I admire for their engagement or ideas.
+But again, I might have also forgotten some of you there. :)

 **The Heart of Clojure conference was a real alternative and human warm conference.**
 Perhaps some of us think that free software and or opensource are the same thing, and they are obvious and something well known.